vladagosic/coursera/README.md

 coursera
 ========
-Repo for mini projects code for course:
+Repo for mini projects code for specialization:
-An Introduction to Interactive Programming in Python, Rice University
+Fundamentals of Computing, Rice University